boltsparts/BOLTS_archive/website/docs/sources/0.3/freecad/installation.md

 If you get a message that says

     uic import failed.
 Make sure that the pyside tools are installed

+or an error message that says

+    ImportError: No module named pysideuic

 then there is a part of the PySide Qt bindings missing.
 For Debian and Ubuntu this is contained in the package pyside-tools.